gleneivey/wontomedia/deploy/install-testing/README.markdown

 First is `preload_gem_cache`.
 This script will populate an isolated gem repository in the directory /home/gem-testing (which you must pre-create).
-This is separate from the default repository normally used by the `gem` command, and will not interfere with the configuration of tool and gem versions that you regularly use.
-The isolated set of gems this creates will be served, along with your locally-created WontoMedia gem, to your target installation test system, allowing you to avoid repeated download of dependency gems from RubyForge, GitHub, etc.
+This is separate from the default repository normally used by the `gem` command (either the system repository or the one maintained by RVM if you use that), and will not interfere with the configuration of tool and gem versions that you regularly use.
+The isolated set of gems this creates will be served, along with your locally-created WontoMedia gem, to your target installation test system, allowing you to avoid repeated download of dependency gems from RubyGems, GitHub, etc.

 The second script is `serve_gem`.
 When you have completed a change in your local WontoMedia development area, you can do the following:

     cd [your development area]/wontomedia
     rake build
-    cd pkg
-    ../deploy/install-testing/serve_gem.sh
+    deploy/install-testing/serve_gem.sh

-The script will install your just-built WontoMedia gem into the isolated gem repository created by `preload_gem_cache`, start a gem server process serving from that repository, and start a (very liberal) Git server process.
+The script will install your just-built WontoMedia gem (in the 'pkg' directory) into the isolated gem repository created by `preload_gem_cache`, start a gem server process serving from that repository, and start a (very liberal) Git server process.
 When you're done with installation testing on your target system, type Control-C to kill the gem server, and the script will conclude by *uninstalling* the WontoMedia gem from the test repository.
 Note that the Git server remains running and must be terminated manually if desired.

 `Apt-get` with `--no-download`
 ------------------------------

-The script variables to stop `apt-get` from downloading new copies of Debian packages does not interfere with package manager's attempt to read from original install media (CDs, DVDs, etc.) if that is where the most recent version of a package is.
+The script variables to stop `apt-get` from downloading new copies of Debian packages do not interfere with package manager's attempt to read from original install media (CDs, DVDs, etc.) if that is where the most recent version of a package is.
 By default, `apt-get` will not keep a copy of a non-network package file in its local cache